 The Group has established a security arrangement with a charge in favour of the Trustees.
 This amount may change over time or following changes to the operating company's credit rating or gearing levels.
 At 31 March 2021 the value of this was required to be £144m.
 This was provided via £144m in letters of credit.
-The assets held as security will be paid to CGPS in the event that the company is subject to an insolvency event, if the operating company is given notice of less than 12 months that Ofgem intends to revoke its licence under the Gas Act 1986, if the Group fails to make the required contributions in relation to the Scheme, if the operating company's credit rating by two out of three specified agencies falls below certain agreed levels for a period of 40 days, or if the operating company will make a further payment of £100m (increased in line with RPI) into CGPS if the operating company's credit rating by two out of three specified agencies falls below cout of three specified agencies falls below certain agreed levels for a period of 40 days, or if the operating company will make a further payment of £100m (increased in line with RPI) into CGPS if the operating company's credit rating by two out of three specified agencies falls below certain agreed levels for a period of 40 days.
+The assets held as security will be paid to CGPS in the event that the company is subject to an insolvency event, if the operating company is given notice of less than 12 months that Ofgem intends to revoke its licence under the Gas Act 1986, if the Group fails to make the required contributions in relation to the Scheme, if the operating company's credit rating by two out of three specified agencies falls below certain agreed levels for a period of 40 days, or if the operating company grants any charges over its assets other than where agreed with the trustees.
+In addition, the operating company will make a further payment of £100m (increased in line with RPI) into CGPS if the operating company's credit rating by two out of three specified agencies falls below certain agreed levels for a period of 40 days.